+STEM programs.
 Dress Your Kid Up On Picture Day

 I have failed to remember it was "picture day," despite all my calendar alerts (Pro tip: You will never check your phone in the mad rush to get the kids out of the house in the morning, so change the reminders to the night before!).
 Surprisingly, the photos on those days are the best.
 My son wears a shirt with his favorite cartoon character, and his hair is adorably messed up.
 It captures him honestly, the way I’d always want to remember him at those ages.
 While my daughter fixates on a nice dress and a special hairstyle, I honestly wish she wouldn’t.
 Capturing my kids in their everydayness is so much more satisfying than seeing them unnaturally dolled up.
 Make Friends With The Other Parents

 had to be buddies with the parents, and that stressed me out.
 It’s enough to be friendly and inclusive.
 We have an online group of my daughter’s class parents, and I lean on it when I have questions about after school hours or schedules or trips.
 It’s nice to chat with them at school events.
 It’s also wonderful not to feel the pressure of having to cultivate a social life with parents of my kids’ friends.
 Just because our children hang out, doesn’t mean we have to also.
 Though it’s always cool when I do click with another parent.
 Making friends as grown-ups is hard.
 Vary Their Lunches

 Oh sure, by all means, do this.
 Just don’t expect them to get consistently eaten.
 My daughter has been bringing hummus and pretzels every day for the last three years of school.
 It’s all she wants and it’s all she eats.
 She is happy eating a variety of foods for dinner, or at restaurants, but when it comes to her